argaaaaea/argaaaaea/README.md

 ### Hi there 👋

 My name is Arga Christian Roymansa.
 I'm currently pursuing my Bachelor Degree in Computer Science and Information Systems at Universitas Indonesia.
-I'm interested in Data Analyst and probably Data Science in the future.
+I'm Backend Engineering, Cloud Computing (Currently using GCP), and Network.

 ### ⚙️Tools that I used⚙️
 #### Operation Systems: ####